CNBC Awards

 In addition to inventory turnover, other performance metrics provide valuable insights into your inventory management.
 These include:

-• Days of supply: This metric measures the number of days your current inventory will last based on current sales levels and average usage.
+• Days of supply: This metric measures the number of days your current stock will last based on current sales levels and average usage.

 • Fill rate: Fill rate measures the percentage of customer orders that can be fulfilled directly from stock, without backorders or delays.